 The positioning of the cervix is different for different people.
 So some people are more susceptible to cervical bruising than others.
 Sexual arousal also plays a big part in cervical bruising.

-The position of the uterus and the structure of your vagina will not be the same as the next woman.
+The position of the uterus and vaginal structure will not be the same as the next woman.
 When you are sexually aroused, the opening of your vagina will be away from your cervix.
 On average, the distance between the vaginal opening to the cervix is between 3-7 inches in the state of arousal.

 How To Prevent Future Bruising?

 Since vigorous sex is the number one reason for the cervix to experience trauma, the best thing that would prevent it would be to be more careful during it.
 You can also make sure that you are fully aroused when any kind of penetration takes place.
-You can try engaging in foreplay for full arousal.
+Engage in more foreplay for full arousal.

 Open communication during sex would also be a good way to avoid cervical bruising.
 Talk to your partner about what hurts and when it hurts.
 If certain positions are particularly painful, then try to avoid them as much as possible.
-If intercourse ever becomes uncomfortable, change things up till you are comfortable.
+If intercourse ever becomes uncomfortable, abstain from sex (penetrative) for a while or change things up till you are comfortable.

 The use of lubricant will also make it much more comfortable for you.
+Women who experience vaginal dryness can either get treatment to increase estrogen or use lubrication.
 Lube will reduce friction and will help to avoid pain during penetration.
 You have to be aware of what position is getting your cervix bruised, then you can try to avoid it.

 FAQ